Macular Degeneration: What Vision Looks Like

 Over time, small dark or blank spots might start to form in the centre of vision, making it harder to focus on fine details.
 Colours might also seem less vivid, which can make it tricky to tell similar shades apart.
 In the case of wet macular degeneration, the condition can sometimes bring about sudden changes, like noticing a dark spot in your central vision or seeing straight lines that may appear bent or distorted.
 On the other hand, dry macular degeneration often develops slowly, with a gradual reduction in your ability to see fine details.

 For those experiencing rapid vision changes, wet macular degeneration treatment can help slow down the progression of the disease.
 This often includes a macular degeneration eye injection, which targets abnormal blood vessel growth in the eye.
-On the other hand, dry macular degeneration treatment focuses on managing the condition over time, often involving lifestyle adjustments, nutritional support and regular monitoring.
+On the other hand, dry macular degeneration treatment focuses on managing the condition over time, often involving lifestyle adjustments, nutritional support, and regular monitoring.

 If you’re seeking macular degeneration treatment in Australia, it’s important to explore both wet and dry macular degeneration treatment options with your healthcare provider.
 A macular degeneration injection may be recommended as part of your treatment plan, particularly for wet macular degeneration.